About the Book

 About the Editor

-Brian Kateman is cofounder and president of the Reducetarian Foundation, a non-profit organization dedicated to reducing meat consumption in order to create a healthy, sustainable, and compassionate world.
-A TEDx speaker and leading expert on food systems and behavioral change, he has appeared in hundreds of media outlets including The Washington Post, Vox, The Huffington Post, National Geographic, The Atlantic, Quartz, Salon, The Los Angeles Times, Fox News, and The Daily Mail.
+Brian Kateman is cofounder and president of the Reducetarian Foundation, a non-profit organization dedicated to reducing consumption of meat, eggs, and dairy to create a healthy, sustainable, and compassionate world.
+Brian is the editor of The Reducetarian Cookbook (Hachette Book Group: September 18, 2018) and The Reducetarian Solution (Penguin Random House: April 18, 2017).
+His writings have appeared in dozens of media outlets including Fast Company, The Atlantic, Quartz, The Los Angeles Times, The San Francisco Chronicle, The Washington Post, Vox, Salon, Entrepreneur, Forbes, TechCrunch, The Independent, and The New York Daily News.
 He is an instructor in the Executive Education Program at the Earth Institute Center for Environmental Sustainability at Columbia University.
+He lives in Los Angeles with his fiancé Isabel and rescue dogs Tobey and Cooper.

 “Brian is a true visionary—a courageous leader of wellness and compassion.
 His practical advice and delicious yet simple recipes in The Reducetarian Solution will inspire you to transform the way you live, love and eat.”